From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 14) Enjoy Traditional Folk Performance Over Dinner

 Zizake Yokocho is an izakaya (a restaurant where you order smaller share style dishes) on Kokusai Street.
-It serves Okinawan cuisine, local sake Awamori and has traditional folk song performance.
+It serves Okinawan cuisine, local sake Awamori and has traditional folk song performances.

 Singers take to the stage three times a day and requests from guests are welcomed.
 You’ll find lyrics to the folk songs that represent Okinawa on the tables to better understand the music.